 Skip to main content

-Five (5) Reasons for the Need for Girl Child Education in Nigeria
+Five (5) Reasons for or the Importance of Girl Child Education in Nigeria

-The reasons or importance of girl child education in Nigeria are:
+The reasons for or importance of girl child education in Nigeria are as follows:

 1. To Enable Women Contribute their Quota in the Development of Nigeria: One of the major reasons for girl child education in Nigeria is capacity building for national development.
 The inexhaustible list of women leaders (past and present) who made immense contributions to the development of the country included Chief Abigail Olufunmilayo Ransome-Kuti, Margaret Ekpo, Dr Ngozi Okonjo-Iweala, Prof. Dora Nkem Akunyili, Oby Ezekwesili, Madam Farida Waziri, Madam Buch Emecheta, Madam Ndi Okereke-Onyuike, etc. These women of substance were able to achieve their various feats through education.
 Improved girl child education in Nigeria will add to the list of these women-leaders in Nigeria.